 - What is covered by the program fee?

 What is covered by the program fee varies by location.
-Most program fees cover orientation, housing in a double room, insurance, and select excursions; Lugano includes a partial meal plan.
+Most program fees cover orientation, housing in a double room, insurance, and select excursions.
+The Nassau program fee includes all meals and activities at the resort.
 Refer to your student’s study abroad admission letter for details of what is covered by the program fee.

 - What is NOT covered by the program fee?

-The program fee does not cover airfare, most meals (except in Lugano), local transportation, optional excursions, and personal spending money.
+The program fee does not cover airfare, most meals, local transportation, optional excursions, and personal spending money.
 These expenses are estimated in the total cost of the program but are not directly billed by Maryville University.

 - What should my student pack?